Coulomb Screening of 2D Massive Dirac Fermions: Polarization function for massive Dirac fermions

-For vacuum part, we have obtain in the previous section.
-It describes the intrinsic graphene, in which the conduction band is empty while the valence band is fully occupied at zero temperature.When $m\rightarrow0$ graphene varies from a insulator to the zero-gap semiconductor system.
-When we take into account the finite density effect, the Fermi energy lies in the valence band or conduction band.
+For vacuum part where we obtained in last section, it describes the intrinsic graphene, in which the conduction band is empty while the valence band is fully occupied at zero temperature.
+When $m\rightarrow0$ graphene varies from a insulator to the zero-gap semiconductor system.
+When we take into account the finite density effect, the Fermi energy could lie either in valence band $(\mu<0)$ or in conduction band$(\mu>0)$

 The retarded polarization function of the free fermions

 And in the above equations, we have defined

 If we set $m=0$ , we calculate explicitly and find they just coincide with the Ref.\cite{wunsch2006NJP}\cite{Hwang2007PRB}, and its finite temperature counterparts were discussed in Ref.\cite{Vafek2007PRL}\cite{Asgari2007JPA} while we emphasize that within our model we do not need the overlapping factor used in their work and the results come out more naturally.